DevSide/varnish/README.md

-#Varnish module for Koahana 3
+#Varnish module for Kohana 3

 This module allows you to send a special HTTP request to Varnish.
 ---